 Talk – improving the quality of talk

-- Children change who they sit with in Mathematics lessons on a regular basis to ensure that they have opportunities to discuss Mathematics with a wide range of other children.
-Children are sat in mixed ability pairs, determined by the lolly sticks.
+- Children change who they sit with in Maths lessons on a regular basis to ensure that they have opportunities to discuss Maths with a wide range of other children.
+Children are sat in mixed ability pairs, determined by the lolly sticks, unless behaviour determines otherwise.

 - Children are able to verbalise personal areas of development within their current learning.

 - Planning incorporates three strands of differentiation (Chilli Challenges): ‘Hard’, ‘Harder’, ‘Hardest’, (as well as an extension challenge)’.
 Children (mostly in KS2) are trained to self-differentiate to take ownership of their learning.

 - It is the children’s ‘job’ to learn Mathematics.
 Teaching promotes independence and responsibility.
 Using the ‘Five Bs’ of Brain, Boards, Book, Buddy and Boss, and ideas about Growth Mindsets.

 - The learning environment supports and stimulates current learning in Mathematics including a working wall, and jotters (Y2+).
 In particular children can find things that will help them with current work when they are stuck (ie flip chart work, which is photographed and shared with parents on Dojo).
 Children are trained to use their learning environment and concrete resources.

 - The classroom culture is about developing understanding, uncovering errors and misconceptions, and discussing methods, strategies and techniques.
 Children are encouraged to view uncovering errors and misconceptions as key opportunities to learn (Growth Mindset).

 - Children read and respond to marking (in green pen – KS2) and find this process helpful as they engage with the next steps in their learning.